Evanesce (song): Background

 On August 27, "Evanesce" was first included as one of the B-sides of Super Junior's seventh Korean studio album, Mamacita, as its third track.
 On October 17, SM announced that Super Junior will release a repackage album This Is Love on October 27, fronted by "This Is Love" and "Evanesce" as its lead singles.

 The song and its music video were released on October 27.

 Composition

 "Evanesce" was penned by songwriter Misfit, expressing love that will soon disappear as daydream.
 The song was co-composed by Dominique Rodriguez, Teddy Riley, Tesung Kim, and Andrew Choi in the key of G Minor with the tempo of 107 beats per minute.

 The song featured the vocals of 10 members: Leeteuk, Heechul, Kangin, Shindong, Sungmin, Eunhyuk, Donghae, Siwon, Ryeowook, and Kyuhyun.
 Yesung was absent from the recording due to mandatory military service.

 Music video

-The music video for "Evanesce" was released on SM's official website, its YouTube channel and Naver TV, with the concept of sadness and emptiness, showing contrast with the preceeding single "This Is Love".
+The music video for "Evanesce" was released on SM's official website, its YouTube channel and Naver TV, with the concept of sadness and emptiness, showing contrast with the preceding single "This Is Love".
 The part featuring member Eunhyuk with a female dancer was filmed using SM's one-take technique to capture the sensual choreography.